-Internal Coach Description Role The Internal Coach is designated by the principal and will be trained by Reading Corps to provide literacy support and oversight to the Reading Corps Interventionists.
+Internal Coach Internal Coach Description Role The Internal Coach is designated by the principal and will be trained by Reading Corps to provide literacy support and oversight to the Reading Corps Interventionists.
 Internal Coaches will uphold the Reading Corps model and be a liaison among teachers and Interventionists and program staff.
 Person School psychologists, MTSS Specialists, reading teachers, literacy specialists, or instructional coaches are excellent candidates for Internal Coaches.
 Classroom teachers and administrators are typically not good candidates for Internal Coaches, as they must conduct observations during the school day.
 We highly recommend that you do not select a classroom teacher or administrator to serve as Internal Coach.
 An Internal Coach should: Be knowledgeable about the use of curriculum-based measurement Be knowledgeable about scripted reading interventions (Standard Treatment Protocol) Have time allocated to fulfill the responsibilities listed below, including attending required training and conducting coaching sessions Be knowledgeable in reading instruction Have skills to provide supervision and coaching to adults; including member performance management as necessary Note: Challenges occur when a principal assigns this responsibility to a staff position and supplements existing responsibilities with the Internal Coach role.
 Principals must create dedicated time for the Internal Coach position for Reading Corps.
-Principals should be thoughtful about incorporating this responsibility into a staff person's position, and what Time Commitment other responsibilities will be taken "off his/her plate." -Average of 6-9 hours of coaching and support per tutor per month. -20 hours of training (new coaches) or 4 hours of training (returning), plus one additional training for NEW Internal Coaches that will occur 3-5 weeks after August training.
-Required training + coaching for 1 tutor = approx 0.1 FTE Required training + coaching for 2 Interventionists = approx 0.15 FTE Required training + coaching for 3 Interventionists = approx 0.2 Training New Internal Coaches are required to attend 2.5 days of training total; this includes 2 days at Reading Corps Institute training (held August 31-Sept.
-2), 0.5 days for AmeriCorps Policies and Procedures, and 1 additional day of training in the fall.
+Principals should be thoughtful about incorporating this responsibility into a staff person's position, and what other responsibilities will be taken "off his/her plate."
+Time Commitment Average of 6-9 hours of coaching and support per tutor per month.
+15.0 hours of training (new coaches) or 6-8 hours of training (returning coaches), plus one additional training for NEW Internal Coaches that will occur 3-5 weeks after August training.
+Required training + coaching for 1 tutor = approx 0.1 FTE Required training + coaching for 2 Interventionists = approx 0.15 FTE Required training + coaching for 3 Interventionists = approx 0.2 FTE Training Complete a series of self-paced, online training modules lasting approximately 8-15 hours.
+Training will be sent to Internal Coaches at the beginning of the program year or when they register with the program and should be completed within two weeks of an Interventionist starting.
+Responsibilities Provide required on-site orientation for the Interventionist(s) to introduce them to your site.
+MEC will give guidelines of what is expected.